 This article was published online in 2026

 Jan Robyn Baldwin (1950–1999), nurse and diabetes educator, was born on 31 August 1950 in Sydney, elder daughter of New South Wales-born Marjorie Winifred Stewart, née Spicer, barmaid, and Jack Stewart.
-Marjorie had changed her name to Stewart by deed poll a few weeks before Jan’s birth, but was not married to Jack.
-She subsequently married Kenneth Edmund Geaghan (1951), cellarman, whom she later divorced on the grounds of cruelty and desertion, before remarrying, to Alexander Baldwin, dairy farmer, in 1962.
-Jan received her early education at Catholic schools at Enmore and Campbelltown before the family moved to Tathra on the New South Wales south coast.
+In 1951 Marjorie married Kenneth Edmund Geaghan, cellarman.
+Jan was a ‘sickly child’ (Adams, pers. comm.) and at the age of four, as a result of being hospitalised after she was electrocuted from touching a bathroom tap during a lightening strike, she was diagnosed with Type 1 diabetes.
+She received her early education at Catholic schools at Enmore and Campbelltown before the family moved to Tathra on the New South Wales south coast.
+In 1962, having divorced Geaghan, her mother remarried Alexander Baldwin, dairy farmer, whose surname Jan later took by deed poll.
 She attended Bega High School (c.
 1962–64) until their return to Sydney, where she gained her Intermediate certificate at Willoughby Girls’ High School in 1966.
-Her mother died that year from cervical cancer.
+Her mother died that year from uterine cancer.

 Baldwin left school at sixteen and worked as a clerical assistant.
 Then, in 1970, she began training as a nurse at the Concord Repatriation General Hospital (CRGH) in Sydney.
 Over the following years, she undertook training at the Royal Alexandra Hospital for Children, Concord, and the Gladesville Mental Hospital.
 She also spent time as a nurse at the Princess Alexandra Hospital in Brisbane.
 By late 1976 she had returned to work at CRGH.
 In 1979 she obtained a diploma in nursing education at the Cumberland College of Health Sciences and began teaching student nurses.

-It was around this time that Baldwin, who had been diagnosed with diabetes as a young child, was appointed as CRGH’s diabetes nurse educator.
+It was around this time that Baldwin was appointed as CRGH’s diabetes nurse educator.
 There were rising concerns about the standards and regulation of training for diabetes education.
 Some educators received no formal training, and there was a need for more multidisciplinary approaches.
 In 1981, on the suggestion of the endocrinologist John Carter, she organised for a group of Australian doctors, nurses, and dietitians to form a professional organisation dedicated to ‘diabetes education, management and care’ (Martin 1998, 65).
 The inaugural general meeting, held at the Royal North Shore Hospital on 14 November 1981, was the genesis of the Australian Diabetes Educators Association (ADEA), which became the peak national body for accreditation of diabetes practitioners.
 She was made an inaugural life member (1982) and later served as national (1994–96) and State branch (c.
 1994) president.

 While she was working at Lidcombe Hospital she helped establish the first national standards of practice for diabetes education in 1991, and was later involved with the Diabetes Centre at Westmead Hospital in the mid-1990s.
 Further, she was a member of an expert working group coordinated by ADEA and the New South Wales Health Department to devise official guidelines for diabetes education for health professionals.
 In 1997 she was one of the recipients of the inaugural Diabetes Australia awards.